brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 23 bht.md

 # Matthew 12:23 Commentary Help Text

 ## BHT:
-The people, though hesitant to assert it openly, secretly wondered if the person before them was the long-awaited Messiah.
-Their question of "Is this not the son of David?" reflected their recognition that Jesus might be the fulfillment of the prophecies.
-The astonishment and admiration that followed Jesus' remarkable miracle compelled the people to consider that he was more than just a man, but the Messiah.
-By acknowledging Jesus as the Son of David, they were recognizing his rightful claim to the throne and connecting him to the promises of God's chosen people.
+The people, with hopeful anticipation, question if Jesus is indeed the long-awaited Messiah, the son of David.
+They recognize the power displayed in Jesus' miracles and acknowledge the connection to the prophecies of the Old Testament.
+This question reveals their belief in Jesus as the chosen one of God, sent to fulfill divine promises and bring salvation.
+They eagerly await the fulfillment of their longings and hopes through the coming of the Messiah.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Μήτι" is a form of question that implies a doubtful denial, suggesting that the answer is actually in the affirmative.
+2. The phrase "ὁ υἱὸς Δ" can be found in Matthew 9:27, indicating a reference to a previous passage in the book of Matthew.

 ### Jamieson Fausset Brown:
-1. "Is not this the son of David?" - The people's question reflects their secret impression that this might be the long-awaited Messiah, but they hesitate to assert it openly to avoid the wrath of the religious leaders.
+1. "Is not this the son of David?"—The people thus indicating their secret impression that this must be He.
-2. "Questions put in this form suppose doubt, and expect rather a negative answer." - The interrogative form of the question suggests that the people are not fully convinced, but they are curious and intrigued by the possibility.
-3. "The people thus indicating their secret impression that this must be He." - The people's question reveals their underlying belief that this person could indeed be the Son of David, the promised Messiah.
+2. "Can it possibly be?"—the people expressing their doubt and expectation of a negative answer.
+3. "Saving themselves from the wrath of the ecclesiastics, which a direct assertion of it would have brought upon them."

 ### John Calvin:
-1. "For how came it that all admired, but because the fact compelled them to do so?"
+1. "Hence we infer, that there was a visible display of the power of God, which drew upon him the admiration of the great body of the people, who were not at all actuated by any wicked disposition."
 2. "And certainly there is not one of us, who does not see in this narrative, as in a mirror, an unwonted power of God."
-3. "Moved with admiration, those who saw it ask each other, Is not Jesus the Christ?"
+3. "Moved with admiration, those who saw it ask each other, Is not Jesus the Christ?
+Acknowledging the power of God, they are led, as it were by the hand, to faith."

-Note: The commentary provides additional insights and explanations, but these quotes capture the essence of the commentary and highlight the impact of the miracle on the people's perception of Jesus.

 ### Philip Schaff:
 1. "The effect of such a remarkable miracle on the people was astonishment."